 - Share sheet tweaks on the iPad to make it work better with Apple Magic Keyboard; the bottom part is partially hidden.

 - More features parity with the website (categories management, better photo inserting workflow).

 Don’t get me wrong, Micro.blog is unique and based on found principles.
 That being said, Micro.blog is a service run by a few individuals.
-They do have limited ressources.
+They do have limited resources.
 Yet, I think many of these improvements are no big deal to implement and could be part of a more aggressive improvements rollout schedule.
-These improvements would increase the stickiness to the service among its user base, reduce some friction and provide a richer experience while using the service.
+These improvements would increase the stickiness of the service among its user base, reduce some friction and provide a richer experience while using the service.
 I’m confident about the future of this open platform.
 I think I have to be patient, though.